Vaginal Pimples – Causes, Treatments, & Prevention Tips

 To receive the correct medical treatment, you must keep a watch on any activities or products that may be causing your genital acne.
 Some factors that can affect the vaginal area include shaving, waxing, and hot tub usage.

 You can also consider avoiding using any products in the vaginal area, including laundry soaps, for some time.
 Once the symptoms recede, gradually reintroduce these products one by one and record any unfavorable reactions.

 2. Get Rid Of Irritants

-Once you identify the cause of the vaginal irritation or infection, stop applying those products or engaging in the activity.
+Once you identify the cause of the vaginal irritation or infection, stop applying those products, wearing certain fabrics, or engaging in certain activities.

 For instance, if shaving is the cause of your vaginal acne or inflammation, you can switch to other ways of removing your pubic hair or shaving in the same direction as your hair growth.
 Also, it is crucial to keep your bathtub clean and only use pools that are properly managed.

 The moisture and warmth in the genital area make it a perfect place for bacteria and other microorganisms to grow.
 Hence, to prevent and treat vaginal acne, it is important to wash your genitals every day with lukewarm water and mild soap.